Going Home (comics): Form & Void

-Cerebus and Jaka find a hunting lodge in which to spend the winter.
-They are surprised to find out that the famous writer Hamilton Earnestway (a parody of Ernest Hemingway) and his wife, Mary, are lodging there as well.
+Cerebus and Jaka find a hunting lodge in which to spend the winter, and are surprised to discover that the famous writer Hamilton Earnestway—a thinly veiled parody of Ernest Hemingway—and his wife Mary are also lodging there.
+Cerebus, a devoted fan of Earnestway's work, is starstruck by the encounter.
+However, Earnestway is in his twilight years, suffering from deep depression and crippling writer's block.
+Cerebus is initially oblivious to Ham's deteriorating state, but gradually recognises how withdrawn and diminished the once-great writer has become.

-Cerebus, a fan of Earnestway's, is unabashedly starstruck.
-Earnestway, however, is in his twilight years, and stricken with depression and writer's block.
-Cerebus is initially oblivious to Ham's state, but can't help noticing how down and quiet he has become.
-He is dominated by his boisterous wife.
-Her speech balloons are dramatic, while his are shaky and small.
+Sim uses the visual language of comics to convey Earnestway's decline: the character's speech balloons are rendered shaky and small, while those of his boisterous wife Mary are bold and expansive—a technique that illustrates his psychological collapse without the need for explicit narration.
+The section draws heavily on Sim's research into Hemingway's life, particularly his final years, and serves as a meditation on creativity, masculinity, and artistic failure.